Video Game / Super Mario Bros.: The Lost Levels

 - The Trope Namer and its first appearance in the series.
-As its original incarnation, they are almost indistinguishable from normal mushrooms.
+As its original incarnation, they are almost indistinguishable from Super Mushrooms.
 It is very easy to die at the start of 1-1 if you aren't expecting it.
 Which, considering that Poison Mushrooms hadn't been seen before this game, most players weren't.
 However, if you stick around to watch the game demo, you can clearly see Mario trying to get the Poison Mushroom and dying, allowing this type of death to be averted by patient players.
-This says nothing, however, about Poison Mushrooms in Underground and Castle levels, since the mushrooms' colors change and thus may lead a less Genre Savvy player to conclude that it's a different kind of mushroom.
+This says nothing, however, about Poison Mushrooms in Underground and Castle levels, since the mushrooms' colors change and thus may lead player to conclude that it's a different kind of mushroom.

-- The SNES release makes the Poison Mushrooms a completely and totally unmistakable solid purple with a skull on the cap of the mushroom and gave them angry eyes.
+- All-Stars makes the Poison Mushrooms a completely and totally unmistakable solid purple with a skull on the cap of the mushroom and gave them angry eyes.
 If you still picked one of these up, you deserved it.

 - Recycled Soundtrack: Most of Koji Kondo's classic compositions from the last game were recycled here.
 In addition, a "Burning Rubber" sound (later recycled in Super Mario Bros.
 3) was added, as was a "Wind blowing" sound.
-The ending theme was also given a complete makeover, similar to the Vs. arcade version, only with an extended bridge, and octave change.
+The ending theme was also given a complete makeover, similar to VS., only with an extended bridge and octave change.

 - Secret Level: Worlds 9, A, B, C, and D. Some bordering on Brutal Bonus Level (even in relation to the rest of the game).